crystaltine/windowsminus1/README.md

 System Files are stored in localstorage.

 ### Terminal:
 Terminal has very little functionality, since I decided i had spent way to long on this project and didn't want to spend any more time.
-The terminal has a 'clear' command and a 'notepad' command (which opens the notepad process) - you can also use 'notepad <path>' to open a specific text file, but the **absolute path** must be given.
+The terminal has a 'clear' command and a 'notepad' command (which opens the notepad process) - you can also use 'notepad &lt;path&gt;' to open a specific text file, but the **absolute path** must be given.

 ### Features and functionality:
 + Open a window and move it around